-I’m really proud of what we as an association in a country as small as the Netherlands have achieved during the last years, of which winning the UNWTO award was a the real highlight.
-But to be honest, I don’t think we go fast enough as Dutch travel sector.
+I’m really proud of what we as an association in a country as small as the Netherlands have achieved during the last years, of which winning the UNWTO award was the real highlight.
+But to be honest, I don’t think we go fast enough as the Dutch travel sector.
 And I understand why:

 - we had a big financial and economic crisis during the past years;

 - the travel industry is an industry with very low margins;